 Students have the flexibility to pursue the Master of Science in Analytics degree on a part- or full-time schedule.
 Part-time students enroll in one or two courses each quarter and take their courses in the evenings or on Saturdays.
 Full-time students take three courses per quarter.
 Some of their courses may be offered during the day.
-All courses are taught at the Gleacher Center in downtown Chicago.
+All courses are taught at the NBC Tower in downtown Chicago.

 Students earn the Master of Science in Analytics by successfully completing up to fourteen courses and a final capstone project.
 The Master of Science in Analytics curriculum consists of the following: